Josian2004/s3-portfolio/Individual/README.md

 COPY target/MCSTurtleTracker-backend-0.0.1-SNAPSHOT.jar .
 ENTRYPOINT ["java", "-jar", "MCSTurtleTracker-backend-0.0.1-SNAPSHOT.jar"]
 ```
-This file does almost the same as the front-end file, however it won't build the application.
+This file does almost the same as the front-end file, however, it won't build the application.
 It will simply copy the .jar file and run it using Java.

 ```yaml
 # docker-compose.yml